Amazing things to do in Bogotá, Colombia’s highly under-rated capital

 How long to stay in Bogotá: 2-3 days (over a weekend), not including Bogotá day trips!

 That’s a wrap!
-Hopefully this has given you a good idea of what to do in Bogota, how to get around and how to pack for the climate.
+Hopefully this has given you a good idea of what to do in Bogota to make for an awesome visit.
 If you have any questions still unanswered about our favourite city, please reach out to ask us!